greggman/HappyFunTimes/docs/unity/getting-started.md

     You should see another small sphere appear in Unity.
 Slide your finger on your phone.
 The sphere should move

+    **WARNING!!!
+Will not work on Corporate networks, Hotels, Internet Cafes!!!
+    It should work on most home networks with a good WiFi connection between your phones and your router**

 Congratulations!!!
 HappyFunTimes is working!
 Now go make some awesome multiplayer games!